 August 14, 2016 by Ed Kennedy

-So, its now clear a car restoration is in your future, and you’ve a good understanding of what it involves at the start.
-Now, you’ve got to get into the day by day work and planning; and this too involves ‘need know’ information.
+So, it’s clear a car restoration is in your future, and you’ve a good understanding of what it involves at the start.
+Now, you’ve got to get into the day by day work and planning, and this also involves ‘need to know’ information.

-Your path ahead could have many twists and turns depending on whether you’ve found a well-known car you wish to restore (or a rare one that leaves you unique) shall influence much of your action.
-If you’re set to restore a Mustang or Chevy you will never struggle to find someone to buy a drink and bend their ear for 10 minutes when you need some insight.
+Your path ahead could have many twists and turns depending on whether you’ve found a well-known car you wish to restore, or a rare one that’s very unique.
+If you’re going to restore a Mustang or Chevy you’ll never struggle to find someone you can buy a drink and ask some questions when you need a little insight.

-By contrast, if you are set to restore a little model from a little car manufacturer (and maybe not in business anymore) then you may be doing this more by yourself.
-Notwithstanding this though, whatever you’re restoring a number of guidelines can help serve to get you through the restoration process, and eventually back upon the road sooner.
+By contrast, if you’re working on a little model from a little car manufacturer (one maybe not in business anymore) then you may be doing a lot more research and planning by yourself.
+This notwithstanding, whatever you’re restoring a number of guidelines can help serve to get you through the restoration process, and see your car get back on the road sooner.

-It may be tempting to see a car, go ‘Ok it just needs a new coat of paint and a couple of parts’ – but you need know for sure what is working and what isn’t.
-This is especially so as not only is this an important part of restoration work generally – for no engineer would build a new structure without first exploring the underlying foundations – but it also ensures no ‘surprises’ when you get into the nitty-gritty of the restoration work.
+It may be tempting to see a car and think ‘OK, it just needs a new coat of paint and a couple of parts’.
+But before you buy, you need know for sure what is working and what isn’t.
+This is especially so as not only is this an important part of restoration work generally – as no engineer would build a new structure without first exploring the underlying foundations – but it also ensures no ‘surprises’ when you get into the nitty-gritty of the restoration work.

-There was a time in an era gone by whereby a restoration project was likely to be a very lonely affair.
+There was a time in a bygone era where a restoration project was likely to be a lonely affair.
 Searching for a group in your city (if you indeed lived in a city) was usually your first step, but even then it’d be common to find what local knowledge did exist was very limited.
 Sure national and car clubs and magazines could help, but progressing your understanding via these avenues could take a long time, and still struggle to give you the answers you need.
-As a result, then the parts and knowledge required was acquired via piecemeal and patchwork progress.
+As a result, then the parts and knowledge a restoration project needs could take ages to acquire.

-Now though, there is little a Google search doesn’t sort.
-Even then, if you don’t get an answer to your question, there are a ton of specialist auto forums that you can seek out an expert.
-Though this depends on your car a little, from Portland to Paris, Dallas to Dubrovnik, Milan to Melbourne; if you’ve a classic car you adore there’s likely an online resource available to you.
+Now though, there is little a Google search doesn’t sort out.
+Even if you don’t get an exact answer to your question, there are a ton of specialist auto forums where you can seek out an expert.
+True this depends on your car a little, but from Portland to Paris, Dallas to Dubrovnik, Milan to Melbourne; if you’ve a classic car you adore there’s likely an online resource available to you.

-Finally, there is even the more general forums – where what they lack in specific focus they make up for in a huge membership – like Reddit Cartalk.
-If you’re really stuck for an answer you can seek out some advice from a veteran gearhead who is sure to be across the nuts and bolts of all under the auto sun.
+There’s also the more general forums – where what they lack in specific focus they make up for in a huge membership – like Reddit Cartalk.
+If you’re really stuck for an answer you can seek out some advice from a gearhead guru in a place like this.

-So, while your basic repair and restoration is certainly something you can look to do at home – and if you’re certified mechanic have at it! – but if you’re starting this project with a clear knowledge or skills gap it’s important to recognise it.
-Be ready to hand off to a specialist when the time comes, especially if you are repairing a vehicle that is uncommon of rare.
+Basic repair and restoration work is certainly something you can look to do at home – and obviously if you’re certified mechanic have at it! – but if you’re starting this project with a clear knowledge or skills gap it’s important to recognise it.
+Be ready to hand off to a specialist when the time comes, especially if you’re repairing a vehicle that’s rare, or has a really complex setup.

 Getting into Gear